frankelavsky/academic_homepage/index.md

 My work has been recognized for its <a href="https://hcii.cmu.edu/hcii-impacts/chartability">significant societal contributions</a>, shaping systems work in: 15+ government and policy orgs internationally (World Health Organization, European Commission), 80+ businesses and corporations (including 3 of the Fortune 5), 20+ news and journalism groups (BBC, NYT), 50+ community organizations and non-profits (Special Olympics, Data Viz Society), and 24+ higher-ed classrooms.

+In the Fall of 2026, I will be an incoming assistant professor of data science at [Cal Poly](https://www.calpoly.edu/), in San Luis Obispo.
 I'm presently a PhD Candidate (ABD) at the [Human-Computer Interaction Institute](https://hcii.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).
 I am advised by [Dominik Moritz](https://www.domoritz.de/) and [Patrick Carrington](https://www.patrickcarrington.com/) and a member of the [Data Interaction Group](https://dig.cmu.edu/) and [AXLE Lab](https://axle-lab.com/).
 I have had broad industry collaborations as well, with details you can find in [my cv](https://www.frank.computer/cv/).

 </div>